alxwdm/jazzlyrics/README.md

 ## Generative Model

+**In Progress!**

-TODO!
-The goal is to impelement a generative neural network that outputs a jazz song and record it! :)
+The goal is to implement a generative neural network that outputs a jazz song and then record it! :)

+Currently, I'm working on a class for lyrics generation.
+Preprocessing, architectural choices of the model (such as whether to use a word or character level basis) and more can be found in the notebook.
+I'll update this readme once the model outputs first results.